 Each year in June, American Agri-Women hosts a Legislative Fly-In for those interested to speak to their legislators, agencies, and other professionals in Washington D.C. about current agricultural issues and policies while relying upon your own opinions as well as the AAW Position Statements.
 We also explore the city and its major historical sites.

-Every year AAW arranges for a “Fly-In to Washington, DC” event for members of American Agri-Women.
-Your registration covers expenses, such as the Uber that transports us around during our AAW activities; materials; lunch; and incidentals.
-Around 40 – 60 women from all over the country gather in Washington, DC to host a Symposium on a hot issue, meet with high level agriculture related agencies, such as USDA, EPA, DOI, and sometimes even the White House.
-We also make appointments with members of congress or “make the rounds” and discuss priority AAW issues and for some, home state issues.
+AAW arranges for a “Fly-In to Washington, DC” event for members of American Agri-Women.
+Registration covers meeting expenses, supplies and incidentals.
+Women from all over the country gather in Washington, DC to host a Symposium on a hot issue, meet with high level agriculture related agencies, such as USDA, EPA, DOI, and sometimes even the White House.
+We also meet with members of congress or “make the rounds” and discuss priority AAW issues and for some, home state issues.